• Skip to primary navigation

 Macaron Shells

-• Prepare a large baking sheet by lining it with parchment paper or a silicone mat.
+• Preheat your oven to 300 degrees Fahrenheit (150 degrees Celsius) and prepare a large baking sheet by lining it with parchment paper or a silicone mat.
 If using a silicone mat, wipe the mat down with white vinegar.

 • Sift the almond flour and powdered sugar together into a bowl.
-Transfer the dry mixture to a food processor and pulse together to remove any lumps.
-Sift the dry ingredients again.
-This will help to ensure that you have smooth macarons.
+For extra smooth macaron shells, you can transfer the dry mixture to a food processor and pulse together to remove any lumps, then sift the dry ingredients again.
 If required, repeat this process until the mixture is lump-free.

 • Whip the room temperature egg whites in a stand mixer with a whisk attachment on low speed until foamy, then add the cream of tartar.

 • Continue whipping the mix on medium speed until stiff peaks have formed.
-This will take approximately 15 minutes.
-You'll know you've reached stiff peaks when the meringue stands straight up on the whisk and the tip doesn't flop over.
+This will take approximately 10-15 minutes and you'll know you've reached stiff peaks when the meringue stands straight up on the whisk and the tip doesn't flop over.

-• Once stiff peaks have formed, add half of the dry ingredient mix and fold gently into the meringue.
+• Once stiff peaks have formed, add half of the dry ingredient mix to the bowl and fold gently into the meringue using a silicone spatula.
 Repeat until all of the dry ingredients have been incorporated.

 • Continue to fold the mixture until it has reached a lava-like consistency.
-At this point, transfer the batter to a pastry bag with a large round tip and pipe the mixture onto the prepared baking trays.
+At this point, transfer the batter to a pastry bag with a large round tip (or use a piping bag with the end cut off) and pipe the mixture onto the prepared baking trays.

 • Tap the tray on the countertop a couple of times to remove any air bubbles then allow to rest for 30 to 45 minutes, or until a skin has formed.

-• Bake at 300 degrees Fahrenheit for 15 to 18 minutes.
-Allow the macaron shells to cool on the tray before removing and filling with the vanilla American buttercream and homemade blueberry jam (see the recipe that we used here).
+• Bake at 300 degrees Fahrenheit (150 degrees Celsius) for 15 to 18 minutes then remove from the oven.
+Allow the macaron shells to cool on the tray completely.

-• Beat the butter on medium speed for 30 seconds using an electric mixer with a paddle attachment.
+• While the macaron shells are cooling, make the American buttercream.
+To make the vanilla American buttercream, beat the butter on medium speed for 30 seconds using a electric mixer with a paddle attachment.

 • Once the buttercream is done, spoon it into a large piping bag and it's ready to use to fill the blueberry macarons.